 Study with scholars who are enriching the landscape of contemporary Judaism.

-(Registration and breakfast begin at 8:30am)
+(Registration and a light bagel breakfast begin at 8:30am)

 Charles B. Wang Center - Stony Brook University